Matthew Nitzberg, LMSW

 About Me

 I began my career as an educator, but over time I realized that what truly energized me wasn’t lesson planning, it was holding space for students, listening deeply, supporting them through challenges, and helping mediate conflicts when they needed extra care.
 When I found myself spending my prep periods counseling students instead of planning lessons, I knew my path was shifting toward mental health and I never looked back.
+I believe healing and growth happen within relationships.
+As both a teacher and therapist, I’ve witnessed how our emotional and cognitive capacities expand when we feel safe and connected.
+I hold a Master’s in Social Work as well as a Master’s in Education.

-My Background & Clinical Experience
+My Background & Clinical Approach

 My Approach